deanebarker/contentful-webhook-server/README.md

     Func<WebhookEventArgs, WebhookHandlerLogEntry>

 That is to say, it accepts a `WebhookEventArgs` object and returns a `WebhookHandlerLogEntry` object.
-Whatever happens in between is up to you.
+Whatever happens in-between is up to you.

 Once the handler is written, register it by one of two methods.